Uruguayan Rugby team – 72 days in the Andes

 This is one survival story that’s had several books and even a movie based on it, and not for good reasons either.
 Out of the 45 people on the flight, only a total of 16 were rescued in the end after what turned out to be a living nightmare.

-Flight 571 was travelling from Uruguay to Santiago in Chile, carrying 45 people made up of members of the countries rugby team and some of their friends and family.
+Flight 571 was traveling from Uruguay to Santiago in Chile, carrying 45 people made up of members of the country’s rugby team and some of their friends and family.

 While crossing the Andes the pilot, who was new to the job and didn’t know the area, thought they were approaching Curicó in Chile, even though the instruments said otherwise.
 He changed the course of the plane to head towards what he believed to be Pudahuel airport and started to slowly reduce altitude.

-There is often thick cloud that hangs around the Andes mountain range which obscured the pilots view of anything on the ground, but he continued downwards as he thought best.
-This ended by the plane suddenly coming out of a cloud and heading right into the mountain.
-Not having time to correct his mistake the pilot crashed the plane on the mountain side., which saw the rear half of the body and both wings smash off on impact.
+There is often thick cloud that hangs around the Andes mountain range which obscures the pilot’s view of anything on the ground, but he continued downwards as he thought best.
+This ended with the plane suddenly coming out of a cloud and heading right into the mountain.
+Not having time to correct his mistake the pilot crashed the plane on the mountainside, which saw the rear half of the body and both wings smash off on impact.

 The rear half of the plane came to a stop quite quickly but the front half slid down the side of the mountain for some distance, acting as a massive toboggan before coming to a stop after crashing into some trees.